 - Functional Skills Mathematics (Entry Level, Level 1 and Level 2)

-- Edexcel Maths Awards [Chapel House and Kenwood]
+- Edexcel Maths Awards [Chapel House only]

 - GCSE Combined Science: Trilogy

 - WJEC Preparing for Working Life (Entry Level Award and Certificate) [Chapel House only]

 At the Becton Centre for Children and Young People, students are admitted up to the age of 18 and the school offers support to those students that are studying at post-16.
 The aim of all our 16-19 study programmes is to help prepare students for further education, training, employment and adult life.
 There are three main pathways of study, all bespoke, always flexible, depending on student need, length of admission and time of admission during an academic year.